fred4jupiter/wetator-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/fred4jupiter/wetator-maven-plugin.svg?branch=master)](https://travis-ci.org/fred4jupiter/wetator-maven-plugin)

 ## Usage ##
-To use the plugin you have to add this to your maven pom.xml plugins section:
+To use the plugin you have to add this to your Maven pom.xml plugins section:

     <plugin>
 	    <groupId>org.wetator</groupId>